ColeHouston/Discord-dll-hijack/README.md

 # Discord dll hijack
-This repository contains the code to a dll that proxys "bcrypt.dll" to "payload.dll" and executes a message box.
+This repository contains the code to a dll that proxys "ffmpeg.dll" to "payload.dll" and executes supplied shellcode.
-The compiled dll is in the release folder.
-To make this attack work you must name the proxy dll "bcrypt.dll" and place it in the discord directory with the real "bcrypt.dll" named "payload.dll".
+To make this attack work you must name the proxy dll "ffmpeg.dll" and place it in the discord directory with the real "ffmpeg.dll" (which must be renamed to "payload.dll").
-The real bcrypt.dll can be located in the windows folder.
-Use of this this dll hijack is shown here https://www.youtube.com/watch?v=NjQAStxnZ3o